 With it’s latest update being in November 2016, Arachnophilia is an HTML editor.
 What sets it apart is that Arachnophilia is written in Java, the reason being – it’s creator detests and boycotts Microsoft products!

 This one’s only for the Windows users out there.
 With a customizable user interface, the code’s written in C++.
+The London-based IT support company EC-MSP wrote their whole site in notepad++.

 A clear cut warning: Beginners may find this software confusing.
 This is also why Eclipse isn’t recommended for beginners – the pros can handle it well though!

 A free editor that will suffice both your HTML and Java editing, CoffeeCup has a lot of other features too, which come with an additional cost.
+Even more serious healthcare web design companies have started using CoffeeCup due to its popularity.

 - Komodo IDE: